 The majority of travel, whether it be for one week or two months, I strive to travel carry on.
 Yes, all of the above healthy travel essentials will easily fit into my carry-on.
 My pillow however – my fluffy, wool natural love-of-my-life pillow does not.

 However, on the rare occasion that I do actually need to pack a bag that requires checking, you better believe my pillow is coming with me.
-Since becoming pregnant, my sleep hasn't been as solid as usual so on this trip, my pillow is enjoying this adventure with me!
+Learn more about pillow and bedding options I use here.

 Oh and remember that bit before I said about being a germaphobe – you don’t have to be one to be totally grossed out by the estimate that 1/3 of our pillow weight is actually dust-mites, dead skin and other critters and bacteria.
 I’d prefer to at least know they’re my own!